quicwg/base-drafts/draft-ietf-quic-transport.md

 over which it ignores frames and treat frames that arrive after this time as being in error.

-An endpoint may receive a RST_STREAM after a FIN if the peer resets the stream after sending a FIN on it.
+An endpoint may receive a RST_STREAM in this state, such as when the peer resets the stream after sending a FIN on it.
 In this case, the endpoint MAY discard any data that it already received on that stream.
+The endpoint SHOULD close the connection with a FINAL_OFFSET_ERROR if the received RST_STREAM carries a different offset from the one already established.

 An endpoint will know the final offset of the data it receives on a stream when it reaches the "half-closed (remote)" state, see {{final-offset}} for details.